Zhaojp-Frank/spECK/readme.md

         - 98304‬ for Volta devices
     - if you do not know your GPU generation or hardware limits, compile and run spECK and it will throw errors with information about the correct values
 6. Build
-    - Windows (use CMake GUI to setup project) or o Build the project using "cmake -DCUDA_BUILD_CC70=TRUE -S . -B build -A x64" (Set CCXX to correct Compute Capability) followed by opening "runSpeck.sln", select "Release" configuration and build o run spECK using ".\build\Release\runspECK.exe <path-to-csr-matrix> config.ini"
+    - Windows (use CMake GUI to setup project) or Build the project using "cmake -DCUDA_BUILD_CC70=TRUE -S . -B build -A x64" (Set CCXX to correct Compute Capability) followed by opening "runSpeck.sln", select "Release" configuration and build
+        -- run spECK using ".\build\Release\runspECK.exe <path-to-csr-matrix> config.ini"
-    - Linux
+    - Linux:
-        o Set the correct ComputeCapability (Default is CC70) in "linuxsetup.sh" and run "./linuxsetup.sh" o run spECK using "./build/runspECK <path-to-csr-matrix> config.ini"
+    1. Set the correct ComputeCapability (Default is CC70) in "linuxsetup.sh" and run "./linuxsetup.sh"
+    2. run spECK using "./build/runspECK <path-to-csr-matrix> config.ini"

 # Notes